SLMillar/hobby-selector/en/step_1.md

 You will:
 + Use variables to store data
-+ Draw icons to the LEDs
++ Display icons on the LEDs
 + Use `if... then` blocks to select which icons to show
 + Use gestures and buttons
-+ Randomly choose a hobby
++ Use random numbers to make choices

 ### Opening MakeCode